 Most people move or retire down to Florida to escape the ice and snow that the majority of the country has to deal with but there are stories that Florida has had ice and snow storms throughout its weather history.
 Has it ever snowed in Florida?

-Yes, but its rare, for snowfall to occur in Florida, the polar jet stream has to move towards the south and into the Gulf of Mexico through Texas, move with a cold front across Southern Florida, and then curve towards the Northeast before combining with cooling air in the frontal clouds.
+Yes, but it is rare, for snowfall to occur in Florida, the polar jet stream has to move towards the south and into the Gulf of Mexico through Texas, move with a cold front across Southern Florida, and then curve towards the Northeast before combining with cooling air in the frontal clouds.

 Further up in the northern part of Florida, temperatures can drop significantly, when the northeast part of the country experiences a huge winter event.
 Some of those huge winter storms can push down into the state lowering temps to freezing and even single digits for a while before Florida recovers.